knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Gotta look for the tickets tomorrow!

 Also have more fun pics of Mark (gotta add some of them here!)
 TODO:

+### 2024-04-17 17:32

+Wednesday, nothing from yesterday as I was fairly lazy in the evening.
+Doing laundry and watching *Hot shots* with Ann. xD amazing movie.

+Today I found out why the nmrdq is losing connection sometimes.
+Filling up the TCP ports.
+How was noone annoyed with it?
+Just restart it and it's ok... well it's up to me now.
+I might change how the bot works to make it safer.
+Just pool a txt source file and let it stay on one connection all the time.

+Going to gym after work.
+And 🦆❤️ is coming tomorrow!

+### 2024-04-17 23:30

+Gym was fun, back day.
+Seems like everyone is watching me!
+Even the *not the nicest* girl group...
+Full workout went well and then Miguel came and we spent another hour just talking xD Soo I came home late again.